 Many of the nation's leading legal treatises and scholarly works, including those in commercial transactions, constitutional law, feminist jurisprudence, federal jurisdiction, criminal procedure, and international human rights, are the work of Michigan faculty.
 Excellence in the traditional fields of law is often also coupled with outstanding scholarship in other disciplines, which is another trademark of the University and the Law School in particular.
-In fact, more than a third of Michigan's law professors also hold doctorates in such disciplines as history, economics, political science, public policy, psychology, sociology, classics, philosophy, and literature.
+In fact, many of Michigan's law professors also hold doctorates in such disciplines as history, economics, political science, public policy, classics, music, philosophy, and literature.
 Several of our faculty members are included in the ranks of the American Academy of Arts & Sciences.
 Thus, one of the School's strengths is its leadership in the linking of laws to the insights and methods of other disciplines.

 In addition, most faculty members have taught at other American universities and abroad.
 Outside of academia, many faculty members have also served in the federal government and as advisers to international organizations and to the governments of other countries.

-To borrow the Law School Dean's description, Michigan’s broad curriculum is designed in such a way as to encourage the development and reinforcement of our students' capacity and confidence to teach themselves new areas of law, new sets of lawyering skills, and the ability to operate in new legal or other professional settings—even after years of previous experience, and also years after our students have graduated from Michigan.
-As Dean Caminker concluded, "this pedagogic attitude and approach is a truly distinctive aspect of the Michigan Difference.
+Michigan's broad curriculum is designed in such a way as to encourage the development and reinforcement of our students' capacity and confidence to teach themselves new areas of law, new sets of lawyering skills, and the ability to operate in new legal or other professional settings—even after years of previous experience, and also years after our students have graduated from Michigan.